davepinch/pinchy.cc/content/posts/2023/2023-10-28-strike-a-path-to-jasper.md

 ---
-title: "Strike a path to Jasper"
+title: "Strike a path to Jasper (in progress)"
 "Strike a path to Jasper": "Salt Creek Recreation Area"
 date: 2023-10-28
 ---